 This paper integrates an understanding of land/soil and water processes that occur at paddock to catchment to national scales.
 A focus is on management practices that optimise resource use for productive purposes with attention to avoidance or minimisation of environmental effects.
 Topics include soil degradation, soil fertility, nitrogen and phosphorus cycling, coupled to the hydrological setting within which land-use practices lie.
 Hydrological concepts build on an understanding of catchment-scale processes, analysis of hydrological regimes, and the estimation of water balance components including evaporation and drainage.
-Topics in the paper are set within the context of resource management law and the National Policy Statement for fresh water management (NPS-FM).
+Topics in the paper are set within the context of resource management law and the National Policy Statement for fresh water management.

 |Internal assessment / examination:||60:40|

-Semesters and Locations
+Trimesters and Locations

 |Occurrence Code||When taught||Where taught|

-Fees for 2019 are not yet available.
+Fees for 2023 are not yet available.

-Paper outlines are currently not available for this paper.
-Please contact the Faculty or School office for further details.
+The following 2022 paper outlines are available for EARTH322.
+Please contact the Faculty or School office for details on 2023 outlines.

 Paper details current as of : 27 September 2022 7:21pm

-Indicative fees current as of : 5 June 2018 4:30am
+Indicative fees current as of : 28 September 2022 4:30am